← Blog |

 Step 1: Calculate TDEE

-TDEE (Total Daily Energy Expenditure) is your client's total daily calorie burn.
+TDEE (Total Daily Energy Expenditure) is the client's total daily calorie burn.
 Use the Mifflin-St Jeor equation, then apply the activity multiplier.
-For the full calculation walkthrough, see our macro calculation guide for coaches.
+For the full walkthrough, see our TDEE calculation guide and the Mifflin-St Jeor equation breakdown.

 Men: (10 x weight kg) + (6.25 x height cm) - (5 x age) + 5